 Regions Bank personal loans review

-Secured and unsecured loans with low minimum starting amounts for residents of the South and Midwest.
+Secured and unsecured loans for residents of the South and Midwest.

 Max.
 Loan Amount

 Rhys Subitch is a writer and editor at Finder who tackles topics across the site.
 With half a decade of experience researching, editing and writing for a Fortune 500 company, university and several independent publications, Rhys brings readers the most up-to-date and curated info on all things finance.

 Regions Bank is ideal for current customers looking to keep their finances in one place — you need to have a checking account with the bank in order to even qualify.

 Its rates cap out relatively low compared to other lenders — and it doesn’t charge an origination fee.
 It’s also ideal if you’re planning to secure your loan with collateral — you can shave up to 0.5% off your interest rate by signing up for autopay.